This article will help you:

 - Partial Parity: Some states search most counties, but not all.

 - Non-Parity: Some states search only a few counties within the state.

 Due to varying state laws and practices, not every single county within a “Partial Parity” or “Non-Parity” state reports to a statewide repository.
 Each state database also functions differently.
 For example, New York's state database includes reports from all counties, but California's does not.

-The county courthouse is the source of truth for most criminal records -- not the state database -- and each of the 3,200 counties in the US decides how to make its records public.
+The county courthouse, not the state database, is the source of truth for most criminal records.
+Each of the 3,200 counties in the US decides how to make its records public.
 In most states, many counties do not make their data available for an aggregate true statewide search.

 For maximum thoroughness, we recommend running this search in addition to, rather than instead of, a county search.
 The best practice is to search county-by-county, and add statewide searches where there is either true, or partial, parity.

 The State Criminal Records Check must be run in conjunction with the basic report package.
 The State Criminal Records Check cannot be run as a standalone Screening.

 Candidates will be asked to provide Personally Identifiable Information (PII), including their full name, date of birth, social security number, email address, and phone number.

 They will then be presented and asked to acknowledge receipt of applicable forms and notifications, including Summary of Your Rights Under the Fair Credit Reporting Act (FCRA) and an Acknowledgement and Authorization for Background Check.